Turkey not planning keeping weekend stay-at-home order as virus curbs ease

 Turkey has rolled out a series of measures against the outbreak since April 11, including weekend lockdowns, closure of shops and restaurants, intercity travel restrictions and more.

-Speaking after a meeting with his coronavirus science team, Koca said the lockdown rule, due to expire on June 6, could be reimposed in certain provinces depending on the infection rate, which has eased significantly in recent weeks.
+Speaking after a meeting with his coronavirus science team, Koca said the lockdown rule, due to expire on June 6, could be reimposed in certain provinces depending on the infection rate.

 “The stay-at-home orders were last imposed in 15 provinces.
 There (will be) no such approach in the coming period, but if there are changes in provincial case numbers, it will be discussed again,” Health Minister Fahrettin Koca told reporters in Ankara.
 “The science team has not made a recommendation.”